SECTION 2.3

 pod.SetStatus("Running") // pointer receiver

 Slices, maps, and channels are already reference types internally.
-You don't need to pass *[]Pod — just []Pod is fine.
-Appending inside a function won't grow the caller's slice though, so return the new slice if appending.
+You don't need to pass *[]Pod — just []Pod is fine for reading and even for mutating elements.
+But the slice header ({ptr, len, cap}) is itself a value, so a function that appends has to either return the new slice or take a pointer to it.